mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

 ### Chart generation

-For chart creation with OpenAI, the **gpt-3.5** model series have lower price points and faster speeds for providing answers, but do not offer sophisticated charting.
+For chart creation with OpenAI, the **gpt-4o-mini** and **gpt-3.5** model series have lower price points and faster speeds for providing answers, but do not offer sophisticated charting.

-Consider upgrading to the **gpt-4** and **gpt-4o** model series for more demanding tasks.
+Consider upgrading to the **gpt-4o** and **gpt-4** model series for more demanding tasks.
 While they are part of a more capable GPT model series, they come at a higher cost.

 Refer to the [OpenAI documentation for more about model capabilities](https://platform.openai.com/docs/models/overview) and [pricing](https://openai.com/pricing).